erickmoore/pcpolicy/README.md

 ## Requirements

 This script currently uses environment variables to authenticate against Prisma Cloud.
 In the future this may be changed to another method, but currently it is required to have the following 3 settings added as environment variables on the machine where you run the script.
+Alternatively you can edit the contents of [config.py](/modules/config.py).

  | name |  setting  | type | description |
  |----|-----------|------|-------------|